Jackson, TN Aggressive Driving Accidents

 Seek the Advice of an Aggressive Driving Accident Attorney in Jackson

 Aggressive driving accidents are on the rise and can result in severe or fatal injuries.
 If you have been the victim of an aggressive driving collision, call Nahon, Saharovich & Trotz today to speak with one of our Jackson lawyers.
 We have an experienced team of 30 attorneys and over 120 staff members, and we have recovered over $1.5 billion in compensation for our injured clients.
-Contact us by calling 800-LAW-4004 or by completing our online form for a free consultation with a car wreck lawyer.
-We represent injured victims all across the South, including in Tennessee, Mississippi, Arkansas, Kentucky, and Missouri.
+Contact us by calling 800-LAW-4004 or by completing our online form for a free consultation with a car accident lawyer.

 Our client was walking in a Tennessee gas station parking lot when he was struck by a commercial concrete truck.
 He broke both of his legs and underwent extensive medical treatment.